Bristol Grammar School

 Bristol Grammar School (BGS) is a 4–18 mixed, private day school in Bristol, England.
-It was founded in 1532 by Royal Charter for the teaching of 'good manners and literature', endowed by wealthy Bristol merchants Robert and Nicholas Thorne.
+It was founded in 1532 by Royal Charter for the teaching of 'good manners and literature', endowed by wealthy Bristol merchants Robert Thorne and his brother Nicholas.
+Robert Thorne made much of his fortune in Seville, where he employed slaves in his soap factory.

 The school flourished in the early 20th century under headmaster Sir Cyril Norwood (1906–1916), embodying "the ideals and experiences of a leading public school".
 Norwood went on to serve as the master at Marlborough College and Harrow, and as president of St John's College, Oxford.